 |STANDARD PORT : MAINHAVEN-ON-SEA|

-Question: If the time and height of high tide at Mainhaven-on-Sea is 2335 BST and 4.2m, when and what is the high tide at Littleport?
+Question: If the time and height of low tide at Mainhaven-on-Sea is 0851 BST and 0.7m, when and what is the low tide at Littleport?

 Work out your answers on paper and, when you are ready click "Reveal the answer" to show the computed results below.